KatarzynaBanach/Dataflow-Sales-Pipeline-/README.md

 * Lack of appropriate permissions for used service account.
 * Resource pool exhausted for Dataflow.
 * Lack of resources in a choosen region at the moment -> try another region / zone.

+_( Waiting to be done:_
+_* configuration of Cloud Scheduler - so that it job could be run automatically on daily basis_ _* seting a VM - to execute that files, instead of the cloud shell)_